-At December 31, 2021, the Company had cash and cash equivalents of \$11,331, as well as up to an additional \$2,924 available under its revolving credit facility, of which no amounts were drawn at year-end.
-During fiscal 2022, the Company expects to continue incurring expenses and making certain strategic investments as it executes its Four-Pillar Growth Strategy and pursues potential development programs to advance its product pipeline.
+At December 31, 2022, the Company had cash and cash equivalents of \$8,238, as well as up to an additional \$3,500 available under its revolving credit facility, of which no amounts were drawn at year-end.
+During fiscal 2023, the Company expects to continue incurring expenses and making certain strategic investments as it executes its Four-Pillar Growth Strategy.
 Additional funding may be required for the development of new products or for future potential acquisitions.
 Unexpected increases in the Company's costs and expenses due to operational decisions taken by management or factors beyond the Company's control could cause its cash resources to be depleted and profitability may not be achieved.